MicrosoftDocs/windows-itpro-docs/windows/manage/update-compliance-using.md

 ![CB deployment status](images/uc-16.png)

-The three tables break down devices by Feature update.
-For each OS version, the following columns provide counts of the various states they can be in:
+The three tables break down devices by feature update.
+For each OS version, the following columns provide counts of the possible device states:

 <TABLE>